-Ribble Rivers Trust has been delivering educational activities to primary schools for over a decade and we’re not about to stop now.
-In fact, we just want to keep expanding to reach more and more children and young people in the Ribble Catchment!
-While Covid-19 prevented our education team from going into schools, they have used that time to develop and update the Rivers in the Classroom programme.
+Ribble Rivers Trust has been delivering educational activities to primary schools in Lancashire for over a decade and we’re not about to stop now.
+In fact, we keep expanding to reach more and more children and young people in the Ribble Catchment!
+Whilst Covid-19 prevented our team from going into schools, we’ve used that time to develop and update the Rivers in the Classroom programme.

 See our new flyer below or click on the image to open as a pdf:

-All activities are linked to the KS2 National Curriculum and help pupils to develop Spiritual, Moral, Social and Cultural (SMSC) values, recognised by Ofsted as important components of an Outstanding school.
+All activities are linked to the KS2 National Curriculum.
+They help pupils to develop Spiritual, Moral, Social and Cultural (SMSC) values, recognised by Ofsted as important components of an Outstanding school.

 So, what activities could your class be getting involved with?